 There are many theoretical lessons explaining what Baroque style is, however they are not comparable to a visit to the Cathedral in Noto.
 Immediately, geology becomes easier in front of Mount Etna.

 Let’s begin our tour with the echo of Homer’s Odyssey and reach Scylla and Charybdis: the strong currents and whirlpools in these waters illustrate one of the greatest biodiversity assets in the Mediterranean.

-Visiting the Aeolian Islands is a unique experience according to mythology; it is the house of Aeolus, the god of the winds.
+According to mythology, visiting the Aeolian Islands is a unique experience; it is the house of Aeolus, the god of the winds.
 The Archaeological Museum in Lipari teaches about cultures and civilizations that colonized these places.
 Another nice stop is in Vulcano and in Stromboli, where the active volcano is.